materialsproject/fireworks/docs/virtualenv_tutorial.rst

     pip install virtualenv

-   .. note:: At supercomputing centers, virtualenv might be available as a module and loadable using ``module load virtualenv``.
+   .. note:: You may need administrator privileges, i.e. ``sudo pip install virtualenv``.
+At supercomputing centers, virtualenv might be available as a module and loadable using ``module load virtualenv``.
 Contact your system administrator if you have questions about this.

 2. Create a directory that will contain your virtualenv files (Python exe and libraries for FireWorks).
 We'll call this ``FW_env`` but you can name it whatever you like::